manuel-serrano/hop-tutorials/README.md

  a "realistic" web site using a mainstream web development framework.
 It shows how to combine various web resources.
   3. [pipo](https://github.com/manuel-serrano/hop-tutorials/tree/master/pipo/)
- the implementation of a distributed ping pong game.
-This tutorial uses extensively services and server broadcast.
+ the implementation of a distributed Ping Pong game.
+This tutorial uses services and server broadcast extensively.

 *Note*: These tutorials assume Hop version 3.2.0 or later.